Delhi Metro: Depots

 Some depots, such as Shastri Park and Yamuna Bank, are near their respective at-grade station complexes; others, such as Sarita Vihar and Mundka, are joined indirectly to the main line.
-The Najafgarh depot is unique in housing trains from the Blue and Grey Lines; the Sarita Vihar depot will house Violet and Golden Line trains in the future.
+The Najafgarh depot is unique in housing both broad gauge and standard gauge trains from the Blue and Grey Lines, respectively; the Sarita Vihar depot will house Violet and Golden Line trains in the future.
 The Phase III Kalindi Kunj and Vinod Nagar depots were built differently due to land-acquisition issues; the former has an extra elevated stabling yard adjacent to the Jasola Vihar - Shaheen Bagh station, and the latter has two sub-depots (one with two floors).
 An elevated stabling yard was also built adjacent to the Noida Electronic City station, but it is not considered a depot.
 As part of Phase IV, the Mukundpur depot will be expanded to accommodate the Pink and Magenta Lines without land-acquisition issues.